Logo of the brand Maison Douillet

 This ‘Romanisation’ of the Alps involved the arrival of new construction methods (masonry), decorations (baths, mosaics), consumer products and everyday objects (fine ceramics, Mediterranean dishes, etc.); but also Latin, Roman games and shows, etc.

-Although Latin culture is spreading, it is not entirely replacing the existing culture.
-Local populations continue to preserve ‘traditional’ foods, practices and rituals, especially in rural areas.
+While Latin culture is spreading, it is not entirely replacing existing culture.
+Local populations, especially in rural areas, continue to preserve “traditional” foods, practices and rituals.

 Two cultures were gradually juxtaposed and blended.
-The settlements are a concrete example of this diversity: economic, political, cultural and religious centres – places where traditional culture was reinforced and at the same time showcased a new Roman way of life.
+Agglomerations are a concrete example of this diversity: economic, political, cultural and religious centers – places where traditional culture is reinforced and at the same time showcases a new Roman way of life.

 1: The Roman conquest of the Alps took place in 2 campaigns, relatively far apart: (125-121 BC 25 BC).